sreimler/currencyconverter/README.md

-# 💱 Currency Converter – Android App
+# Currency Converter – Android App

-A modern, modular, and production-style **Currency Converter app** built with Kotlin, Jetpack Compose, and a clean multi-module architecture.
+A simple, modern **Currency Converter** Android app with offline support, built using Kotlin, Jetpack Compose, and a modular MVVM architecture.

+This project was developed as a personal portfolio piece to explore clean, scalable Android patterns and deliver a fully functioning Play Store app — end-to-end.

 ## 📸 Screenshots